-I’m a high school dropout who apprenticed as a millwright, attended Sheridan College for visual arts & photography and then finally went back to school and ended up with honours degrees from the University of Guelph in English & philosophy.
+I’m a high school dropout who attended Sheridan College for visual arts & photography, apprenticed as a millwright and then finally went back to school to get honours degrees from the University of Guelph in English & philosophy.
 Since the age of twelve I’ve been coding and building computers and after university I became a qualified information technologist.
 Combining technology with my interests in mechanics, visual arts and writing has been a life long pursuit.

 Prior to teaching I apprenticed as a millwright and worked for a number of years as an IT technician.
 I lived in Japan for two years teaching English and working primarily on translating technical presentations for doctors and engineers.
 Upon returning to Ontario in 2002 I became a certified teacher (OCT477065) and have taught in Peel and Upper Grand district school boards.

 I currently teach computer technology at CWDHS in Fergus where I’ve been developing a program that recently won tops in Ontario Skills Canada competition for IT & networking, has finished top ten provincially in coding, electronics and web development.
 We’ve also been multiple national finalists in the CyberTitan National Student Cybersecurity Competition.
 My computer engineering students have been building virtual reality systems for our school board for the past two years while the digital artists and coders in our software engineering/game development program have been developing and publishing leading edge games for those VR systems.
 We’re very good at harnessing emerging technologies and are always on the lookout for the next technology breakthrough.